 Following the installation of the new water supply in Lukla, locals and school children have been trained in fire safety and the use of fire hydrants to prevent the repeat of devastating fires over the past few years.

-Himalayan Trust supporters are helping the community of Musey in the mountainous Solukhumbu region build a seismic-resistant water system that will supply safe water to homes in the village.
+Himalayan Trust supporters have enabled the community of Musey in the mountainous Solukhumbu region to build a seismic-resistant water system that will supply safe water to homes in the village.
 The system was completed in early 2019.

 Help us to bring safe water and better health to remote communities in Nepal.
 Every contribution, large or small will make a real difference to the communities we work with in the Everest region.